Aalog-Alog

-Aalog-Alog (Shaking) is a Philippine sitcom on ABS-CBN.
-It premiered on July 8, 2006, and concluded on May 5, 2007.
-It stars comedian Pokwang and starlet Keanna Reeves as Doña Etang and Keanna respectively, friends who become feuding neighbors.
+Aalog-Alog (Shaking) is a Philippine television sitcom series broadcast by ABS-CBN.
+Directed by Randy L. Santiago, it stars Keanna Reeves, Jayson Gainza,Pokwang, John Prats, Zanjoe Marudo, Kim Chiu, Gerald Anderson, Ya Chang, Sammy Lagmay and Bentong.
+It aired on the network's Saturday evening line up from July 8, 2006 to May 5, 2007.
 The title comes from the Filipino word for "shaking or jiggling back forth" and it can be explained in one of the setting's two houses which leans from side to side like a rocking chair.